 - Home Price: $350,100 median purchase price; $899 median monthly rent

-- Crime Rate: Safer than 70% of cities in Kentucky
+- Crime Rate: Safer than 72% of Louisville neighborhoods

-Known by locals as just “Douglass,” Highlands Douglass is a tight-knit, mid-sized neighborhood that frequently tops the list for best places to live in Louisville for families.
-Schools in this Louisville neighborhood are among the best in the state, and you’ll never lack for restaurant or entertainment options in the area.
-In addition, Highlands Douglass offers spacious Tudor and Southern-style homes with close proximity to expansive green spaces like Cherokee Park and Seneca Park.
+Known by locals as just “Douglass,” Highlands Douglass is a tight-knit, mid-sized neighborhood that frequently tops the list for best family-friendly neighborhoods in Louisville.
+Families can find highly-rated schools in this Louisville neighborhood like Village School of Louisville and Louisville Classical Academy, and you’ll always find restaurant or entertainment options in the area.
+In addition, Highlands Douglass offers spacious Tudor, Colonial, and Southern-style homes, with close proximity to Downtown Louisville and nearby expansive green spaces like Cherokee Park and Seneca Park.
 Plus, families can attend neighborhood events to get to know their community like the Old-Fashioned Ice Cream Social and Big Rock Jazz and Blues Fest.

 Things to Do in Highland Douglass

-Moving to Louisville?
+Relocation to Louisville?
 With storage facilities located throughout the Louisville metro, Extra Space Storage can make moving to a new home easier.
-Find a self storage unit near you!
+Find self storage in Louisville!

 Neighborhood statistics from AreaVibes